 - Easements

-If you're struggling to understand the details of Section 32, you should consider engaging a property conveyancer.
+If you're struggling to understand the details of a Section 32, you should consider engaging a property conveyancer.

 Settlement